Ensemble de Lancement Soyouz

 Ensemble de Lancement Soyouz (ELS, lit.
-'Soyuz Launch Complex') is a launch complex at the Guiana Space Centre in French Guiana.
-Currently inactive due to the Russo-Ukraine War, the complex was first used in October 2011 in support of the Soyuz-ST rocket and the Soyuz at the Guiana Space Centre programme.
+'Soyuz Launch Complex') was a launch complex at the Guiana Space Centre in French Guiana.
+Inactive since 2022 due to the Russo-Ukraine War, the complex was first used in October 2011 in support of the Soyuz-ST rocket and the Soyuz at the Guiana Space Centre programme.
+It was demolished on April 24, 2026 to make way for a launch pad for MaiaSpace's Maia rocket.

 History

 The first launch to use the complex occurred on 21 October 2011, when a Soyuz ST-B launched the first two Galileo In Orbit Validation spacecraft.

-The site's equatorial latitude allows a greater payload mass to be delivered into geosynchronous transfer orbit compared to existing Soyuz launch facilities at the Baikonur Cosmodrome in Kazakhstan.
+The site's equatorial latitude allowed a greater payload mass to be delivered into geosynchronous transfer orbit compared to existing Soyuz launch facilities at the Baikonur Cosmodrome in Kazakhstan.

-ELS is fifteen kilometres north-west of the launch facilities used by Ariane rockets.
+ELS was fifteen kilometres north-west of the launch facilities used by Ariane rockets.

-It consists of a single launch pad, with a horizontal assembly and processing facility, or MIK, located 700 metres away.
-As with the Soyuz launch complexes at Baikonur and Plesetsk, the pad is connected to the MIK by means of a wide gauge railway, along which the rocket is transported before erection at the pad.
+It consisted of a single launch pad, with a horizontal assembly and processing facility, or MIK, located 700 metres away.
+As with the Soyuz launch complexes at Baikonur and Plesetsk, the pad was connected to the MIK by means of a wide gauge railway, along which the rocket would be transported before erection at the pad.

-Unlike other Soyuz launch complexes, the pad features a mobile service tower, where the payload is integrated when the rocket is in the vertical position; at Baikonur and Plesetsk the payload is horizontally integrated in the MIK before the rocket is moved to the pad.
+Unlike other Soyuz launch complexes, the pad featured a mobile service tower, where the payload is integrated when the rocket is in the vertical position; at Baikonur and Plesetsk the payload is horizontally integrated in the MIK before the rocket is moved to the pad.
 The tower shrouds the rocket during integration, but is moved back to a safe distance (again on rails) prior to launch.

-ELS also differs in having a fixed launch mount, rather than one which can be rotated, meaning that the rocket may need to execute a roll manoeuvre during its ascent to orbit.
+ELS also differed in having a fixed launch mount, rather than one which can be rotated, meaning that the rocket may need to execute a roll manoeuvre during its ascent to orbit.
 Earlier rockets in the R-7 family were incapable of rolling, so their launch complexes were built to allow launch azimuth to be adjusted before launch.

 In 2015 after the quantity of payload orders requiring fuelling at the launch complex S3B site had been identified as a possible bottleneck in flight operations, FCube, a new clean room fuelling facility dedicated to the Fregat upper stage and potentially additional small satellite payloads, was built which would cut fuelling times from five weeks to as little as one.

 On 26 February 2022, Roscosmos announced that it was suspending operations at ELS as a reaction to international sanctions following the Russian invasion of Ukraine.
 According to Stephane Israel, CEO of Arianespace, "there will no longer be Soyuz launches" from the Guiana Space Center.

+On 24 April 2026, the old launchpad was demolished to make way for MaiaSpace's facilities on the same site.